Part of the Speed audit

 Setting max-age too short.
 A max-age of 300 (5 minutes) means browsers re-download files 12 times per hour.
 For CSS and JS that change only on deploy, use 31536000 (one year) with fingerprinted file names.

-Caching HTML pages too aggressively.
+Caching HTML pages too heavily.
 Cache-Control on static assets is great.
 On HTML pages, it can serve stale content.
 Keep long max-age values for CSS, JS, and images.
 Use short or no cache for HTML documents.

 Forgetting to test after CDN changes.
 Your origin server may have the right headers, but a CDN missetup can strip them.
 Always check the final response headers as seen by the browser, not just your server config.